02. PyTorch Neural Network Classification¶

 This tells us that our problem is binary classification since there's only two options (0 or 1).

-How many values of each class is there?
+How many values of each class are there?

 # Check different labels